 While they search about their property doing this “spring cleaning,” they should remember that, just as crumbs of leavened bread may fall into various nooks and crannies around their homes, so sin may be lurking in the hidden corners of their lives.
 Indeed, they may be quite surprised at some of the places they find leavening!
 Christians should be asking God to thoroughly clean them up and scrub them out spiritually—even showing them parts of their minds that they did not know were harboring sin.

-For seven days—the number of perfection—true followers of New Testament Christianity are to put leaven out of their homes and off their property.
+For seven days—the number of perfection—true followers of New Testament Christianity are to have leaven out of their homes and off their property.
 They are to focus on getting completely rid of sin.
-They are to remind themselves through the observance of these God-commanded actions that they have a continuing responsibility before God to overcome themselves, the world and Satan the Devil.
+They are to remind themselves through the observance of these God-commanded actions that they have a continuing responsibility before God to overcome themselves, the world, and Satan the devil.
 This is the true meaning of the Days of Unleavened Bread!

 Speaking of the magnificent promises of God, Peter writes that “through these you may be partakers of the divine nature” (2 Peter 1:4).
 Through the power of the Holy Spirit, God places within us His very own nature—His divine character—as we walk with Him and grow spiritually.
 This is what enables us to genuinely overcome sin—in contrast to the ancient Israelites, who never received the promise of the Holy Spirit.